This blog post was last updated on 7/29/25

 Some sites will republish your content for you, but make sure you also have an outreach strategy in place so you can pitch your published content for syndication.
 Content syndication sites are a fantastic way to introduce yourself to a new audience that may not be familiar with your work.

-6. Use Tidbits for Social Media
+6. Repurpose Blog Content for Social Media

 7. Create Newsworthy Newsletters

-Every competitive brand out there should be sending monthly newsletters to their prospects and clients.
+Every competitive brand out there should be sending monthly newsletters to its prospects and clients.
 They help you stay top of mind with them and offer applicable, educational content.
 Also, they’re a great way to use your blog content.

 Repurpose your blog content to breathe new life into your newsletters.
 Doing so also keeps your newsletters informative and engaging, and will give your audience a wonderful reason to stick around.
 Not all of your followers will have read all of your blog posts, so don’t be too concerned about overexposing them to similar content.
 In fact, you can even link to the relevant blog post in the newsletter, which will encourage them to read on for more information.
 A win-win for both you and them!